|

 toxic heavy metals (lead, mercury, arsenic, antimony) and is also known to

 cause cancer.
-CBS Philadelphia,

-way to get a new mattress without any flame retardant is by prescription.
-If
+the only way to get a chemical free mattress is by prescription.

-Strobel can make one for you.
 NBC Kansas City, "Sleeping With Danger,"

-4-24-08 Chicago Tribune,
+4-24-08

-free and allowed by the regulation.
 CBS Indianapolis, 2-14-08, Sleep Concerns - A Special Report This story interviews yet another person sick from their mattress, Cheryl Anderson, who said two different mattresses make her sick with fever and skin rashes.
 The story discusses Antimony, a probable carcinogen, being added to mattresses and that toxic chemicals are required to pass the new open flame test.
 Plus they told people the only way to get a chemical free mattress is with a Doctor's prescription.
 It concludes by telling people children under age five were not studied by the CPSC, as they assumed all these children would sleep on vinyl sheets, and that this would protect them from the toxic chemicals in their mattresses.
 See the preview of the story at:

 http://www.wishtv.com/Global/story.asp?S=7873581